casper-network/ceps/text/0012-post-genesis-validator-onboarding.md

 ### 2. Establish a VDAO - i.e. validator DAO

-To formalise & reinforce the collaborative and by extension trust aspects of the validator association it is proposed to consider designing a validator DAO, aka a VDAO.
+To reinforce the collaborative aspects of the validator association it is proposed to consider designing a validator DAO, aka a VDAO.
 Such a DAO will be a set of smart contracts permitting validators to confidentially submit either proofs or commitments.
 Submitted information would be visible to other association members and would thus act as a trust amplifier.

 Proof submissions would revolve around legally binding documents addressing KYC, compliance & regulatory concerns.
 The objective of these submissions is to reinforce the notion that the network is AML/CFT intolerant.
 The legally binding aspect of such submissions within the context of a volunatry association is admittedly somewhat problematic, however registering the association as a Swiss entity might be helpful in this respect.